Servideska/HPC/doc.zih.tu-dresden.de%2Fdocs%2Fsoftware/palm.md

 ## Configuration

-The configurations for the `haswell` partition for both Intel and GNU versions should be included in the next release of PALM (>22.04).
+The configurations for the target partition `haswell` for both Intel and GNU versions should be included in the next release of PALM (>22.04).
 If they are not yet available, copy the configuration from below and save it as `</palm/installation/folder>/.palm.config.taurus_[gnu|intel]`.
 - Replace the values of `%workspace` and `%base_directory` (lines 14 and 15) with the values determined from the default configuration `.palm.config.default`
 - Replace the value of `%local_username` with your username (line 27)
-- Replace the value of `%project_account` with your project account name (line 35)
+- Replace the value of `%project_account` with your project name (line 35)

 ??? tip "PALM Configuration files"
     === .palm.config.taurus_gnu